Categorial Independence and L\'evy Processes: Examples

-\begin{example}[Orthogonality] Similar to the previous example, $(\Hilb^{isom},\oplus)$ is a tensor category with the canonical embeddings as inclusions.
-Two isometries $v_i\colon H_i\to G$ are independent if and only if they have orthogonal ranges.
-Indeed, the only choice for the independence morphism is the linear map $h=v_1+v_2$.
-This is an isometry if and only if
+{\bf Orthogonality.} Similar to the previous examples, the category $(\Hilb^{\rm isom},\oplus)$ of Hilbert spaces with isometries is a tensor category with initial unit object $\{0\}$.
+Isometries $v_i\colon H_i\to G$ are independent if and only if they have orthogonal ranges.
+Indeed, the only choice for the independence morphism is the linear map $h=v_1+\dots +v_n$.
+This is an isometry if and only it is a unitary onto its range $v_1(H_1) + \dots + v_n(H_n)$, and this is equivalent to $v_1(H_1), \dots v_n(H_n)$ being pairwise orthogonal.